Nebraska vs Illinois College Basketball Game Preview

 Illinois is having a few problems with its consistency.
 It’s a good enough team to beat anyone in the country on the right day, but it wasn’t great against Northwestern, and then rocked Minnesota.
 It was tremendous against Wisconsin, and lost to Michigan State.

-It’s going to be just fine as it follows up a bad performance with a very, very good one.
+It’s going to be just fine – even with star Ayon Dosunmu out – as it follows up a bad performance with a very, very good one.

 Nebraska vs Illinois Prediction, Line